OECD Green Growth and Sustainable Development Forum 2024

 Session 5 - Greening maritime transport

 Maritime transportation currently accounts for around 80% of the volume of international trade in goods and around 3% of global greenhouse gas emissions (GHG).
 Greening maritime transport will be crucial to aligning trade with the Paris Agreement objectives.
 The recently revised IMO strategy sets a common ambition to reach net-zero GHG emissions “by or around” 2050, and a commitment to ensure an uptake of alternative zero and near-zero GHG fuels by 2030.
 This session will discuss how to unlock investment into the green maritime industry and reverse the emission growth trend of the past decade.
-What are the most promising technologies for reaching net-zero emissions in shipping?
-What are the key challenges and opportunities in adopting and scaling up these technologies?
-How can maritime industries contribute to build long-run scalability for new energy supply chains, renewable fuel production and supply to shipping?
+This session will address the most promising technologies for reaching net-zero emissions in shipping, as well as the key challenges and opportunities for their adoption and scale-up.
+It will also discuss the contribution of maritime industries to build new energy supply chains, renewable fuel production and supply to shipping.